 We can't alter the weather that favors this unsightly white fungus, but we can prevent or slow its spread by Pam Baggett from Fine Gardening issue 64 Powdery mildew is one of the most common and easily recognized plant diseases.
 That telltale white coating on the leaves of bee balm (Monarda didyma), lilac (Syringa spp.), roses and other susceptible plants is caused by a fungus whose spores overwinter in garden debris and are spread by the wind.
 The warm days and high humidity of late spring and early summer provide perfect germinating conditions for the spores, which increase by mycelial (branch-like) growth over the surface of infected leaves.
 The fungus then feeds by sending small suckers known as haustoria into the host plant's sap.
 Fortunately, this disease usually only damages a plant's appearance, not its overall health.
 While we cannot alter the weather that favors powdery mildew, we can prevent or slow its spread: Site susceptible plants in early morning sun so the evening's dew will dry quickly from their leaves.
 Provide adequate water and appropriate sun and soil conditions to minimize stress, which can decrease plants' resistance to disease.
 Promote air circulation by giving plants plenty of space.
 With herbaceous perennials like phlox or bee balm, cutting out a quarter of the stems at ground level in spring will help with air movement (and increase flower size).
 Water the roots of susceptible plants—not the foliage.
 Choose mildew-resistant cultivars of susceptible plants, such as Monarda didyma 'Bessie Bryant' or 'Vintage Wine'.
 If you choose to spray, consider using a solution of one tablespoon of baking soda and 2-1/2 teaspoons of summer oil to one gallon of water.
 (Summer oil is a highly refined, low-viscosity, petroleum-based product that lightly coats leaf surfaces, preventing mycelia from penetrating into plant tissue.)
 Apply weekly or following a rain as a preventive measure.
 Sulfur sprays and powders are also sometimes used for prevention and control of powdery mildew.
 Always refer to label instructions when working with herbicides, pesticides, and fungicides.
-Related Articles What Deer Damage Looks Like Getting to Know the Enemy Dealing with Thrips Damage Releasing Beneficial Insects in Your Garden View the discussion thread.
+Related Articles Q&A: Removing Garlic Mustard 10 Ways to Keep Your Garden Healthy How to Remove Dead and Diseased Wood The Shigo Pruning Technique View the discussion thread.